garrandall/popular-music-data/tracks/ninety-nine-and-a-half--won-t-do--wilson-pickett.md

 Got to have a hundred
 Got to have a hundred
 All right
-Ooh, I must do, I must do
+Oh, I must do, I must do
 I must do now

 Oh!
 Got to have a hundred